How to write an SOP?

 3. How have you learned about this field – through classes, readings, seminars, work or other experiences, or conversations with people already in the field.

-4. If work experiences have consumed significant periods of time during your college years, what have you learned (leadership or managerial skills, for example), and how has the work contributed to your personal growth?
+4. If work experiences have consumed significant periods of time during your college years, what have you learned (for example, leadership or managerial skills), and how has the work contributed to your personal growth?

 5. What are your career goals?

-6. Are there any gaps or discrepancies in your academic record that you should explain (great grades and mediocre LSAT scores, for example, or a distinct improvement in you GRA if it was only average in the beginning?
+6. Are there any gaps or discrepancies in your academic record that you should explain (for example, great grades and mediocre LSAT scores, or a distinct improvement in you GRA if it was only average in the beginning?)

-7. Have you had to overcome any unusual obstacles or hardships (e.g., economic, familial, physical) in your life?
+7. Have you had to overcome any unusual obstacles or hardships (for example, economic, familial or physical) in your life?

-8. What personal characteristic (integrity, compassion, persistence, for example) do you possess that would enhance your prospects for success in the field or profession?
+8. What personal characteristic (for example, integrity, compassion or persistence) do you possess that would enhance your prospects for success in the field or profession?
 Is there a way to demonstrate or document that you have these characteristics?

-9. What skills (leadership, communicative, analytical, for example) do you possess?
+9. What skills (for example, leadership, communicative or analytical) do you possess?